katelyn-chen/katelyn-chen.github.io/_pages/research.md

 * Currently working on deploying the PyTorch model in the iPhone and designing an ergonomic/aesthetically pleasing phone harness

 ![Research Poster](/assets/images/armlab/SURI_Poster.pdf){:width="800"}

+**Research Presentations:**

+* **SURI Poster Session, August 2023**: Presented summer research progress to Stanford mechanical engineering labs and the SURI cohort

+{% include gallery id="gallery-suri" %}

+* **Innovation and Discovery Expo, October 2023**: Presented to biosciences, engineering, and medical researchers as part of the ARMLab demonstrational booth.
+The expo was hosted by Stanford Bio-X and Wu Tsai Human Performance Alliance.

+{% include gallery id="gallery-wutsai" %}

 <!--
 ---